Frustration-free Hamiltonians supporting Majorana zero edge modes: Introduction

 The presence of two MZMs implies the Hamiltonian possesses a two-fold degenerate ground space, therefore this degeneracy is also robust against local noise and the ground states cannot be distinguished by local measurements.
 The ground space states can be used to encode quantum information in a fault-tolerant way.
 Subsequent studies have demonstrated that, indeed, systems with MZMs form promising candidates for building a quantum memory \cite{Q_Memory}.
 Furthermore, as MZMs display non-Abelian statistics upon braiding, a collection of Majorana wires could provide a realisation of a topological quantum computer.
 For a review of this topic see Refs.~\cite{alicea2012, SFN_2015}.
 A number of theoretical proposals, including those, for instance, in Refs.~\cite{oreg2010,lutchyn2010,alicea2011,jiang2011}, have addressed the challenging task of producing and controlling MZMs in systems ranging from cold atomic gases to solid state materials.
 Signatures of MZMs have been reported in several recent experiments at the interface of topological insulators and superconductors \cite{Expt1_2012,Expt2_2012,Expt3_2012,Expt1_2013}, in ferromagnetic chains on a superconductor \cite{Expt_2014}, and in quantum spin liquids \cite{Expt_2016}.

-The Jordan-Wigner transformation has proven to be a very useful tool for analyzing fermionic systems, especially those in one spatial dimension.
-The Kitaev chain maps to an Ising Hamiltonian with a local transverse magnetic field, and the topologically-ordered fermionic phase corresponds magnetically-ordered state in the spin picture.
-The connection between spin and fermion pictures in the Kitaev chain has been thoroughly explored and extended to parafermions, the higher-dimensional analogues of MZMs, in \cite{Fendley}.

 The Kitaev model, though the subject of substantial research effort, is somewhat idealised in that it neglects interactions between the fermionic particles.
 The robustness of topological phases with respect to interactions is an important question, especially for practical purposes.
-In fact, in some cases, repulsive interactions may be beneficial \cite{SASF_2011,SAR_2011}.
+In fact, in some cases, repulsive interactions may be beneficial as they have been shown to lead to a stabilisation of the topological phase~\cite{SASF_2011,SAR_2011,Hassler_Schuricht,Thomale_etal}.

 In this manuscript, we analyse a particular class of interacting and non-interacting 1D Hamiltonians to determine whether MZMs are present.
-The class that we are interested in is the collection of parity-preserving Hamiltonians with nearest-neighbour interactions that are \emph{frustration-free}.
+The class that we are interested in is the collection of Hamiltonians with two-body and nearest-neighbour interactions that are \emph{frustration-free}.
 Let $L$ be the number of spins in the system, then such a Hamiltonian is given by $H=\sum_{i=1}^{L-1} h_{i,i+1}$, and $H$ being frustration-free (FF) means that the ground state of $H$ is simultaneously a ground state of each dimer term $h_{i,i+1}$ for all $i = 1,\dots,L$.
 This is a non-trivial statement as the $h_{i,i+1}$ may not commute with one another, and eigenstates that are not the ground states may be frustrated.
 Frustration free (FF) systems form an important class of many-body local Hamiltonians.
 Examples of FF spin systems include the toric code \cite{Kitaev_toric} (actually the toric Hamiltonian is a sum of commuting terms) and the AKLT model \cite{AKLT}.
 They are also used in the study of tensor network states: given a matrix product state, it is possible to construct a parent Hamiltonian that is gapped and frustration free \cite{PEPS_inj}.